akaSchultz/siskoschultz/README.md

-- 👋 Hi, I’m Huseyin Kargaci aka @siskoschultz
+- 👋 Hi, I’m Huseyin Kargaci as known as @akaSchultz
 - 👀 I’m interested in game and software development
 - 🌱 I’m currently learning C# and JavaScript